Connected with state personnel and organizations across Maryland to help your business grow and succeed in Maryland.

 Commerce Regional Representatives

-The Maryland Department of Commerce has a regional team dedicated to working with the economic development offices in Maryland’s 23 counties and Baltimore City to help businesses expand their workforce, physical locations and markets.
+The Maryland Department of Commerce has a regional team dedicated to working with the economic development offices in Maryland’s 23 counties and Baltimore City to help businesses expand their workforce, physical locations, and markets.
 Regional Representatives can provide information on Maryland programs and services, as well as workforce and technical resources and guidance on federal resources.
 They can also assist in facilitating customer and supplier connections and identifying sources of funding.
-Find a business development office near you.
+Find your regional representative at Commerce.

 Economic Development Offices - County